 The response to the request of arbitration:

-The respondent’s response to the notification of the Request for Arbitration must be sent to the Court and to the claimant, no later than fifteen days before the date of the arbitral hearing notified to it.
+The respondent’s response to the notification of the Request for Arbitration must be sent to the Chamber and to the claimant, no later than fifteen days before the date of the arbitral hearing notified to it.
 Furthermore, a counterclaim can be filed, no later than fifteen days before the date determined for the hearing.
 Any counterclaim gives the opportunity to the claimant in the main proceedings to postpone the hearing.

 NB: these delays are not applicable in the emergency procedure and the expedited procedure.